mixpanel/docs/Tracking/how-tos/users-groups.md

 ## What is a User Profile?
-A User Profile is a set of properties associated with a given user, that you send to Mixpanel via our SDKs or Engage API.
-Mixpanel stores user profiles for your project in a table:
+A User Profile is a set of properties associated with a given user.
+Under the hood, Mixpanel stores user profiles for your project in a table:

 | Distinct ID | Name | Email
 | --- | --- | --- |